cdsittampalam/documentation/docs/Deposit & Withdraw.md

 Once the initiator has authorised the creation of the new address, you will receive a notification on your phone.

 1. Tap on the notification on your phone.
-The Withdrawal screen shows asking you to approve or reject the new address.
+The Withdrawal screen the appears asking you to approve or reject the new address.
 The screen also shows the following information:

-*   details of the amount and asset that is being withdrawn.
+*   details of the amount and asset.

 *   the recipient of the withdrawal.